 - Ensure that mHealth and EHR systems are compliant to HIPAA and GDPR guidelines

 - Establish a breach-proof mobile storage and retrieval system

 - Design effective training plans for healthcare employees to convey the best practices to use the systems.

 Failure in Patient Engagement

-As the world is going mobile with each passing day, the patients are demanding more convenience from the healthcare service providers and the new set of expectations include mobile health systems.
-The sad truth is that only a few mHealth solutions retain the patient's interest after on-boarding.
+As the world is going mobile with each passing day, the patients are demanding more convenience from the healthcare service providers, and the new set of expectations includes mobile health systems.
+The sad truth is that only a few mHealth solutions retain the patient's interest after onboarding.

 To increase the patient engagement and interest in healthcare mobile applications, the solution provided should keep the patient interest in mind while creating the patient’s user flow and interfaces.